 Tapping into architecture’s capacity to synthesize different forms of natural and political data into dynamic spatial models, the studio will aim to develop prototypes for a series of field stations that enable the observation and collection of material and environmental “evidence” (or data).

-Year 2 Studio.
+Year 2.
 Monash University.
+Program coordination.